-Hunger for Colour first started in 2015 and has had overwhelming support since with over 49,000 cans of food swapped for Resene testpots.
-All canned food has been passed onto local foodbanks for those in need.
-Thanks to all those who have taken part in Hunger for Colour before.
-We hope you’ll take part this year too!
+Hunger for Colour first started in 2015 and has had overwhelming support since with over 110,000 cans of food swapped for Resene testpots.
+All canned food is passed onto local foodbanks for those in need.
+Thanks to all those who have taken part in Hunger for Colour.

 Major Lesley Nicholson and Resene ColorShop manager Amber Savill with donated cans